NYSE:

 Stock West Stock West

-Results from our first drill holes at Stock West suggest the potential to define a significant new zone of mineralization, with economic importance enhanced by this target being located only 1 kilometer (2/3 mile) from our Black Fox-Stock mill and 300 meters (1,000 feet) West from existing underground workings of the historic Stock Mine.
+Results from our first drill holes at Stock West suggested the potential to define a significant new zone of mineralization, with economic importance enhanced by this target being located only 1 kilometer (2/3 mile) from our Stock mill and 300 meters (1,000 feet) West from existing underground workings of the historic Stock Mine.

 Drilling completed 1.1 kilometers (0.7 miles) along strike West of the Stock Mine intersected encouraging alteration and mineralization, such as in hole S19-90, which returned 4.2 g/t gold over 3.5 m (core length).
 This intersection is near two historical drill intersections, which returned 23.0 g/t gold over 1.5 m and 14.5 g/t gold over 3 m, suggesting that a potentially new mineralized shoot may occur in this area.